metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

-- `ctlog` (Attributes) CTLog provides configuration for validation of SCTs.
-If the value is nil, default ctlog public key is used (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--ctlog))
+- `ctlog` (Attributes) CTLog (certificate timestamp log) provides a configuration for validation of Signed Certificate Timestamps (SCTs).
+If the value is unset, the default behavior by Cosign is used. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--ctlog))
 - `kms` (String) KMS provides the URI to the public key stored in a Key Management System.
 See: https://github.com/sigstore/cosign/blob/main/KMS.md
 - `public_keys` (String) Keys is a set of X.509 public keys used to verify image signatures.
 The keys can be directly specified or can be a variable reference to a key specified in a ConfigMap (see https://kyverno.io/docs/writing-policies/variables/), or reference a standard Kubernetes Secret elsewhere in the cluster by specifying it in the format 'k8s://<namespace>/<secret_name>'.
 The named Secret must specify a key 'cosign.pub' containing the public key used for verification, (see https://github.com/sigstore/cosign/blob/main/KMS.md#kubernetes-secret).
 When multiple keys are specified each key is processed as a separate staticKey entry (.attestors[*].entries.keys) within the set of attestors and the count is applied across the keys.
 - `rekor` (Attributes) Rekor provides configuration for the Rekor transparency log service.
 If an empty object is provided the public instance of Rekor (https://rekor.sigstore.dev) is used. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--rekor))
 - `secret` (Attributes) Reference to a Secret resource that contains a public key (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--secret))
 - `signature_algorithm` (String) Specify signature algorithm for public keys.
-Supported values are sha256 and sha512
+Supported values are sha224, sha256, sha384 and sha512.

 <a id="nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--ctlog"></a>
 ### Nested Schema for `spec.rules.validate.pod_security.attestors.entries.repository.signature_algorithm`

 Optional:

-- `ignore_sct` (Boolean) IgnoreSCT requires that a certificate contain an embedded SCT during verification.
+- `ignore_sct` (Boolean) IgnoreSCT defines whether to use the Signed Certificate Timestamp (SCT) log to check for a certificate timestamp.
+Default is false.
+Set to true if this was opted out during signing.
-- `pubkey` (String) CTLogPubKey, if set, is used to validate SCTs against those keys.
+- `pubkey` (String) PubKey, if set, is used to validate SCTs against a custom source.

 <a id="nestedatt--spec--rules--validate--pod_security--attestors--entries--repository--rekor"></a>